devlooped/.github/profile/readme.md

 Feel free to dive deeper into the [technical details](https://www.devlooped.com/SponsorLink/github.html) of how this works.
 You can also implement SponsorLink yourself with minimal effort for your own projects.

-### Implicit or Indirect Sponsorships
+### Implicit and Indirect Sponsorships

-If you have ever sent a PR that was merged into any repository owned by [@devlooped](https://github.com/devlooped), you are considered a sponsor already!
+If you have ever sent a PR that was merged into any repository owned by [@devlooped](https://github.com/devlooped), you are considered an implicit sponsor already!
 Contributing your time and code is the most awesome way to support a project 🫶.

-If you belong to an organization that sponsors [@devlooped](https://github.com/sponsors/devlooped), then you are an indirect sponsor too!
+If you belong to an organization that sponsors [@devlooped](https://github.com/sponsors/devlooped), then you are an indirect sponsor!
 This allows organizations to support projects their employees love and streamline invoicing.

 Finally, if you are an open-source author or contributor yourself, chances are you are elegible for an implicit sponsorship I'll grant automatically!
 If your account shows up in the [OSS Authors](https://www.devlooped.com/SponsorLink/github/oss/),